lightly-ai/NvidiaTLTActiveLearning/README.md

     --dest ./yolo_v4/pretrained_resnet18
 ```

 Finetuning the object detector on our sampled training data is as simple as the following command.
-Make sure to replace MY_KEY with the API token you get from your Nvidia account TODO.
+Make sure to replace MY_KEY with the API token you get from your [Nvidia account](https://ngc.nvidia.com/setup/api-key).

 ```
 mkdir -p $PWD/yolo_v4/experiment_dir_unpruned